surifirstpin/biplus_documentation/docs/Organize.md

 ---

 <center><h1>Organize</h1></center>
-<p>It will enable to organize the reports and dashboard under specific nested tag structure.</p>
+<p>This Section explains how to organize the reports and dashboard under specific nested tag structure.</p>
 <ol>
 <li>All the created reports and dashboards are available under <strong>workspace</strong> in dashboard section.</li>
 </ol>